Dfilono/TurtleMol/docs/index.rst

 Motivation
 ==========

-The Toolkit for Universial Reconstruction of Theoreticl Lattice Environments (TURTLE) goal is to ease the process of generating unique and complex molecular structures for computational chemistry.
+The goal of TurtleMol is to ease the process of generating unique and complex molecular structures for computational chemistry.
 Available as a standalone python-package, or as a plugin for `Avogadro2 <https://www.openchemistry.org/projects/avogadro2/>`__, TURTLE aims to quickly generate the intial state of molecular strcutres that are ready for optimization via quamtum or classical calculations!